 Urban Area

-The term “urban” refers to dense areas of population with high levels of development.
+The term “urban” refers to densely populated areas with high levels of development.
 However, the United States has no formal definition of an urban area.

 Sometimes, federal agencies use terms like “metropolitan” or “micropolitan” to describe densely populated areas.